About the project

 The project is managed by the association Víkingaship, its purpose to build and operate a viking ship and boat house for cultural and historic preservation and cultivation.
 The idea to build a viking ship began as a cooperation between public institutions and cultural associations in Suðuroy.
 Seen as a development of cooperation in historic preservation in Suðuroy and culutral preservation in the Faroes, altogether.

 The ship is clinker-built and is 23.80 metres long and 5.10 metres broad, used for warfare, trade and transport.
-The ship was built for 32 oarsmen and had a 110 square metre sail, which can propel the ship up to 12 knots.
+The ship was built with 32 oars, needing 64 oarsmen in all.
+Had a 110 square metre sail, which can propel the ship up to 12 knots.
 Based on dendrochronological results, the wood for the ship was hewn in 890 and built during the reign and Harald Fairhair.
-The ship could compliment a crew of about 70 warriors.
+The ship could then compliment a crew of about 70 warriors.
 Making it 135 men when fully manned for battle.